canonical/jaas-documentation/how-to/deploy_candid_k8s.rst

 Don’t have certificates
 ~~~~~~~~~~~~~~~~~~~~~~~

-In case the cluster operator did not set up a Kubernetes secret for you containing certificate and key for Candid's FQDN, you can use Let’s Encrypt and cert-manager to get the certificate.
+In case the cluster operator did not set up a Kubernetes secret for you containing certificate and key for Candid’s FQDN, you can use Let’s Encrypt and cert-manager to get the certificate.
 First, you will need to install helm:

 ``sudo snap install helm``